Home

 Conrad Wolfe, Co D, seems to be somewhat wistful as he awaits the call to mount up just before the Market-Garden mission.
 The man napping to his right is unidentified.

-The photo was taken by Frank Staples, also of Co D
+(courtesy of Frank Staples, also of Co D)

 Copyright and all other rights reserved by the Family and Friends of The 508th Parachute Infantry Regiment Association or by those who are otherwise cited,